saltyrtc/saltyrtc-task-webrtc-js/README.md

 The development is still ongoing, the current version is only at alpha-level and should not be used for production yet.

+## Installing

+### Via npm

+You can install this library via `npm`:

+    npm install --save saltyrtc-task-webrtc saltyrtc-client

 ## Usage

 The following events are available: